lyj0309/content/files/en-us/learn/forms/html5_input_types/index.md

 ## Date and time pickers

 Gathering date and time values has traditionally been a nightmare for web developers.
 For a good user experience, it is important to provide a calendar selection UI, enabling users to select dates without necessitating context switching to a native calendar application or potentially entering them in differing formats that are hard to parse.
-The last minute of the previous millennium can be expressed in the following different ways, for example: 1999/12/31, 23:59 or 12/31/99T11:59PM.
+The last minute of the previous millennium can be expressed in the following different ways: `1999/12/31`, `23:59`, or `12/31/99T11:59PM`.

 HTML date controls are available to handle this specific kind of data, providing calendar widgets and making the data uniform.